 As every child grows at his/her own pace, choose the kindergarten learning activities that suit and appeal to your child the best.

 Literacy activities for kids need not be boring or sedentary.
 Get your kids moving and hands-on with these fun Kindergarten activities that will make learning literacy exciting.

 Make learning sight words super fun with this simple yet potent kindergarten literacy activity.

 Simply write a few sight words or CVC words with a chalk on your sidewalk and let your kids spot them when you call out the word’s initial sound.

 2. Around The House

-Such hands-on learning activities are a favourite with busy parents who are looking for some downtime.
+Such hands-on learning activities for kindergarten are a favourite with busy parents who are looking for some downtime.
 All your kindergartener needs to do is look around the house and write a word for each letter of the alphabet.

 It is a wonderful learning game that will encourage your child to observe, have a real look around the house and identify words around them.
 Great for building vocabulary as well!

 Related: Include these Fun Community Helper Activities for Kindergarten in your kiddo’s learning schedule.

 3. Play dough Letters